 Why does the middle of my mattress feel softer than the rest?

 The middle feels softer because the support underneath it has started to give way.
 Body weight concentrates in the center third, so the structure there fatigues first — and as it weakens, the surface above sinks more easily.
+The sides still feel firm not because they're built stronger, but because they've barely been loaded.
 A softer middle is usually lost support, not added comfort.

 A softer-feeling middle is easy to welcome — it can feel like the bed is breaking in, getting cozier.
 But softness you can feel with your hand and support that holds your spine are two different things, and a middle that's grown softer is usually telling you about the second one.